 Material and Methods

 External validation of CBCrisk and the Manchester formula was performed in 20 studies: four with individual patient data from the Netherlands (the Amsterdam Breast Cancer Study (ABCS), the Breast Cancer Outcome Study of Mutation carriers (BOSOM), the Erasmus MC Breast Cancer Registry (EMC), the Netherlands Cancer Registry (NCR)); and 16 other studies of the Breast Cancer Association Consortium (BCAC).
-[14]Details about studies and patient selection, and data imputation were described previously[5].
+The latter is an international consortium of 102 studies comprising 182,898 patients (data version: January 2017) with a primary BC diagnosed between 1939 and 2016[14].
+In particular, 16 non-familiar BC BCAC studies with at least 10 CBC events were selected including invasive non-metastatic European-descent female patients with first primary invasive BC diagnosed from 1990.
+Details about studies and patient selection, and data imputation were described previously[5].

 The outcome was in situ or invasive metachronous CBC.
 Follow-up started 3 months after invasive first primary BC diagnosis, to exclude synchronous CBCs, and ended at date of CBC, distant metastasis (but not at loco-regional relapse), CPM or last date of follow-up (due to death, being lost to follow-up, or end of study), whichever occurred first.
 In the BCAC, 27,155 patients were recruited more than 3 months after diagnosis of the first primary BC (prevalent cases); for these patients, follow-up started at date of recruitment (left truncation).
 Distant metastasis and death due to any cause were competing events.